 The game was sealed 3 minutes before the hour-mark.
 Josh Amis again brought the ball into space.
-The found Gray, who faked to shoot and teed up the impressive James Caton, who put the came beyond doubt with a near post finish.
+He found Gray, who faked to shoot and teed up the impressive Caton, who put the came beyond doubt, with a near post finish.

 The jovial Yellows mood was in stark contrast to the hosts.
 A feeling of resignation could have been touched on, yet they kept McMillan alert with 2 decent efforts.

 A great win, great support and most importantly a response.

 Paul Carden’s men next face Stalybridge Celtic on Saturday.